Austrian Federal Sports Organization: Non-governmental area

 The Austrian Federal Sports Organization is the non-governmental umbrella organization of the Austrian sport and coordinates matters of sport with the responsible state agencies.
 The regular members of the BSO are the three umbrella organizations ASKÖ, ASVÖ and Sportunion, which currently has 60 recognized trade associations as well as the Austrian Disabled Sports Association, the Austrian Olympic Committee, the Austrian Paralympic Committee and the Special Olympics.
 Extraordinary members are the provinces, as far as they declare their membership as well as all-Austrian associations of special importance (e.g. Österr.
 Betriebsssportverband, Österr.
 Heeressportverband, etc.).
 The full members have the right to vote in the individual committees of the BSO, such as the Austrian Sports Assembly, the Austrian Sports Council and the Austrian Sports Council.

 Focus

 Service and advice

 The BSO offers its members a wide range of services.
 In addition to support in terms of subsidy billing, the BSO office advises its members in a variety of topics.
 The personal consulting activities of the BSO office are complemented by regular training courses offered by external experts.

 Further education

-With a broad and above all high-quality training in the areas of sports club management and coaching, the Austrian Federal Sports Organization in cooperation with the Ministry of Sport and the Federal Sports Academy strives for high standards and accents in the world of Austrian sports.
-The athletic excellence and success of the local athletes are seen as a result of professional work and the commitment of the officials in the clubs and associations as well as well-trained coaches.
-The continuing education and training offers of the BSO should give all functionaries, co-workers or trainers working in Austrian sports the opportunity to develop themselves further and to be even more professional.
+The Austrian Federal Sports Organization, in cooperation with the Ministry of Sport and the Federal Sports Academy, offers training programs in sports club management and coaching within Austrian sports.
+The athletic results of local athletes are attributed to the work of officials in clubs and associations, as well as trained coaches.
+The continuing education and training programs of the BSO aim to provide functionaries, staff, and trainers working in Austrian sports the opportunity to develop their skills.